MBA Without GMAT: Top Programs for 2024

 How Can I Get My GMAT Waived?

-You can get your GMAT waived if you meet specific eligibility criteria, such as possessing strong elements like relevant work experience, academics, or professional certifications.
-For example,
+You can get your GMAT waived if you meet eligibility criteria set by the business school.
+These usually include possessing strong elements like relevant work experience, great academic standing, or professional certifications.
+For example:

 This is usually the case with most programs that offer GMAT waivers.
 Business schools will direct you on what you can do to apply for a waiver during the application process.